wesleytodd/create-express-app/README.md

-  --consolidate                      Install and use the consolidate package --cookie-parser                    Install and use the cookie-parser package --serve-static                     Install and use the serve-static package --dependencies [dependencies]      Package dependencies --dev-dependencies [dependencies]  Package dev dependencies --main [main]                      The app main entry script
+  --consolidate                      Install and use the consolidate package --cookie-parser                    Install and use the cookie-parser package --serve-static                     Install and use the serve-static package --pino                             Install and use the pino for loggin (pino, pino-http, pino-pretty) --dependencies [dependencies]      Package dependencies --dev-dependencies [dependencies]  Package dev dependencies --main [main]                      The app main entry script